War of Devolution: May to September 1667; the Spanish Netherlands

 Although insufficient to defend every position, the Spanish did not need to do so.
 Given time, it was accepted even the strongest fortifications would fall and their primary purpose was to delay, while the defenders mobilised reserves or found a diplomatic solution.
 Capturing towns was relatively easy, holding them far harder, since every garrison weakened the field army; over the next century, the French confronted this strategic dilemma time and again in this theatre.

-Turenne's first objective was Charleroi, a key Spanish supply base; Castel Rodrigo could not hold it and withdrew to Brussels, first destroying its fortifications.
+Turenne's first objective was Charleroi, a key Spanish supply base; Castelo Rodrigo could not hold it and withdrew to Brussels, first destroying its fortifications.
 On 2 June, De Montal was appointed French governor and given a garrison of 3,000, while Vauban began rebuilding its defences.
 By the end of July, Rochebaron had captured Tournai, Kortrijk and Oudenaarde; Turenne advanced on Dendermonde, intending to take Antwerp.

 On 31 July, peace treaties were signed at Breda (between England and each of its opponents in the Second Anglo-Dutch War) and the Dutch began discussions with England and Spain on creating a diplomatic alliance against France.
-At the same time, Castel Rodrigo opened the water defences, flooding the land and bringing the French advance to a halt.
+At the same time, Castelo Rodrigo opened the water defences, flooding the land and bringing the French advance to a halt.
 Turenne withdrew and on 10 August besieged Lille, capital of the Walloon region and an important commercial centre.

 The garrison were allowed to withdraw after surrendering on 28 August; three days later, de Marchin and a Spanish relief force of 12,000 ran into a French cavalry detachment on the Bruges road.
 Ordered to cut off his retreat, Bellefonds and de Créquy inflicted nearly 2,000 casualties; in early 1668, Louis created both Marshals of France.
 On 12 September, Turenne captured Aalst but although his troops suffered relatively few battle casualties, sickness was a far bigger problem; in early October, campaigning ended for the winter.